IMI-COMBINE/template2graphs/README.md

 * The [exps directory](data/exps/) consists of a list of experiment directories with pre-filled templates for *in vitro* and *in vivo* studies.
 Here, we show examples of "dummy" datasets and a NOSO-502 (internal project data).
 * The [mapping directory](data/mapping_files/) consists of ontology mapped terms of the template.
 This is catered towards the experiments developed and performed in the project and can be easily adapted for other use cases using the ontology service [OLS](https://www.ebi.ac.uk/ols4).
+* The [additional directory](data/additional/) consists of all the pre-work done on the templates and the FAIR assessment results.
+This showcases the effort done before and after FAIRification.
 * The [src directory](src/) consists of all the Python scripts required to transform the lab data template into knowledge graphs.

 ### Prerequisite